Education Secretary invites teaching unions to talks about pay amid strikes

 The Department for Education said it hopes to find a “fair and reasonable settlement” in a bid to resolve a pay dispute which threatens more walkouts in England and Wales in the coming weeks.

-Geoff Barton, general secretary of the Association of School and College Leaders, said he is “pleased” to be invited by Gillian Keegan to further talks about pay.
+Union leaders have spoken of being “pleased” to be invited by Gillian Keegan to further talks about pay.

+However, the National Education Union (NEU) has said “there is nothing substantial” in the letter to suggest planned strikes next week should be called off.

 A Department for Education spokesperson said: “The Education Secretary has written to teaching unions inviting them to build on the constructive discussions that have already taken place and move into formal talks on pay, conditions and reform.